UoB-COMSM0110/2024-group-5/README.md

 We learned from the Think Aloud user feedback session that our game was:

-1) too hard for first time players
+1) too hard for first-time players

 2) a couple of people said that it was too easy after you had become comfortable with the controls.